kg/ilwasm/README.md

 The heap is not accessible externally (i.e. in the entry point) so to perform assertions against heap data, you must expose the heap via an exported function.

+You can get the base of the heap as a pointer using the Base property of the heap fields, i.e. ```Wasm.Heap.I32.Base```.

 ### Fields and properties

 Static fields of supported types work.
 To access a field's value from outside, export accessor methods, or simply define it as an exported property: